exasol/ai-lab/doc/user_guide/jupyter.md

 You can open the starting page with `https://<host>:<port>`.

-Please note specific instructions for [AI-Lab Docker Edition](docker/docker-usage.md).
+Please note specific instructions for [AI Lab Docker Edition](docker/docker-usage.md).

 ## Installing Additional Dependencies